 Why Is Inventory Control So Important for Retail Businesses?

-Likewise, it’s equally poor for business if you are over stocked on a certain item.
+Likewise, it’s equally poor for business if you are overstocked on a certain item.
 Though it offers less of a direct cost to business, it’s eventual consequences are the same.
 Carrying too much ties up your business’s cash flow and also takes up valuable storage space.
-Both scenarios prevent you from being able to spend the money elsewhere: no cash means no capital to order more products and no space means to room to hold any new products.
+Both scenarios prevent you from being able to spend the money elsewhere: no cash means no capital to order more products and no space means no room to hold any new products.

 So with proper inventory control methods, you’ll see several important changes in your business: